Returning unwanted gifts? Your rights

 You should get a full refund within 14 days of cancelling goods or services online, or within 14 days of sending the goods back to the seller.

-If you’ve bought digital content and want to download it within the 14-day cancellation period – say you’ve bought a song on iTunes and want to download it straight away - you’ll have to agree to waive your cancellation rights.
+If you’ve bought digital content and want to download it within the 14-day cancellation period, you’ll have to agree to waive your cancellation rights.

 And one final thing to consider is traders can no longer charge for additional items added by a pre-ticked box online, product insurance for instance.